IMGT-CNRS/StatAssembly/README.md

 ## Output

 ### Memory consumption
-The script uses hundreds of Mo for a several Mo locus.
-It does not therefore require a lot of memory.
+The script uses hundreds of Mo up to some Gb for a several Mo locus.
+Some Gb of memory should be reserved depending on the BAM file.
 ![Memory consumption](/images/memory.png)